Fire Protection

 - Management of fire safety

-At OHEAP Fire & Security all of Fire Risk Assessors are experts in their field and can take on the mantle of the “responsible person”.
+At OHEAP Fire & Security, all of our Fire Risk Assessors are experts in their field and can take on the mantle of the “responsible person”.
 In conclusion, you can be confident that your assessment has been completed diligently and accurately.

 Accreditations